maanbhati/WeatherSearch/README.md

 # WeatherSearch
 ### A simple Weather Search app, performed the search by city name, using MVVM clean Architecture.
 The App is using the [Open Weather Api] for searching weather data by it's name.<br/>
-Get Your [Api Key] for running the WeatherSearch, place your api key to APP_ID constant inside WeatherSearch app.
+Get Your [Api Key] for running the WeatherSearch, Assign your api key to APP_ID constant inside WeatherSearch app.

 ### Build With 🏗️
 - [Kotlin] - Programming language for Android